kirishoru/kirishoru.github.io/index.md

 After triggering the rune in Wave Echo Cave, Mormesk was transported to the HeroFlix guildhall, and by some miracle, was restored to his former mortal self in the process; a powerful and benevolent mage.
 Duncan indoctrinated Mormesk into the runes just as we were at that moment, and Mormesk offered to hunt runes for the guild.
 But once beyond the protections afforded by the in-between, Mormesk reverted back to a wraith.
 There, his undead form controlled his actions more than his rational mind and he would return to his more evil self.
 Though Mormesk had returned on several occasions to the in-between, and thence to his senses, the call of the runes could not be denied.
 Mormesk would eventually attempt to recover the Wave Echo Rune again, only to revert and lose control of himself once more.

 Duncan is in desperate need of help.
-He confessed that it has been a long time since anyone has seen Mormesk and he fears the worst, that Mormesk has started collecting runes for himself, or worse, on behalf of someone, or something, more sinister.
+He confessed that it has been a long time since anyone has seen Mormesk and he fears the worst.
 Duncan then asked for our help.
 Will we help him find the unknown runes?
 Will we be heroes for his cause?
 Will we become Rune Hunters?